theparanoids/ysshra/README.md

 ### Certificate Type

-SSHRA declares [Handler](./gensign/handler.go) interface to define the behaviors that handle users' SSH certificate requests.
+YSSHRA declares [Handler](./gensign/handler.go) interface to define the behaviors that handle users' SSH certificate requests.
 A handler generate various types of CSRs for a particular scenario usage.
-The handler can be configured in gensign config path (`/opt/sshra/config.json`).
+The handler can be configured in gensign config path (`/opt/ysshra/config.json`).

 ### Certificate Type: Regular

-SSHRA provides [Regular Handler](./gensign/regular) to generate regular CSRs for a non-yubikey scenario.
+YSSHRA provides [Regular Handler](./gensign/regular) to generate regular CSRs for a non-yubikey scenario.
 That is, a user presents the regular certificate to a SSH/SUDO PAM module.
 Then the module authenticate the user by key challenge against the priv key in the user's SSH agent without a touch.
 The key ID fields of a regular certificate are shown as follows: